MrDham/OpenTheremin_V4_with_MIDI/README.md

-# MIDI IMPLEMENTATION - WORK IN PROGRESS - NEEDS TO BE TESTED
+# MIDI IMPLEMENTATION - Status : Beta
 This repo includes software and hardware design.
 Anyway just the software part is modified here.

 ### Progress:
 Removed serial communication in preparation to MIDI implementation.
 Ported MIDI from Open Theremin V3 with MIDI V2.6.
-Compile with no error but not tested.
+Reached Beta status.
+Thanks to @JuliusKB (https://github.com/JuliusKB) for test and Trial.

 # OpenThereminV4